 - Maintenance & updates: Websites need regular maintenance to stay secure, functional, and relevant – this could involve updating plugins or fixing broken links which may incur extra costs if not included in your original agreement.

 To prevent surprises later down the road, make sure all potential additional costs are clearly outlined in your contract before signing on the dotted line.
-If something isn’t explicitly mentioned but seems like it could become necessary at some point during development/marketing efforts being undertaken on behalf of both parties equally invested into making things successful overall.
+If something isn’t explicitly mentioned but seems like it could become necessary at some point during development/marketing efforts being undertaken on behalf of both parties equally invested in making things successful overall.

 Acceptable Payment Methods